goszpeti/conan_explorer/README.md

 ## Toolchain

 This project uses Python with Qt as a frontend using the PyQt integration.
-IDE configuration is available for VsCode.
+An IDE configuration is available for VsCode.

 ## Licenses of used libraries and code